gewuerzgurke84/ha-heidelbergwallbox/README.md

 # Hardware Setup
 - Ensure that everything is powered off (german: ["Die 5 Sicherheitsregeln der Elektrotechnik"](https://www.medical-airport-service.de/arbeitssicherheit/die-5-sicherheitsregeln-der-elektrotechnik))
 - Remove the cover from the Wallbox
-- Connect the wire (I used RJ45/Cat6) with A/B pins at the right side of the board (IN).
-You should use one twisted pair
+- Connect the wire (I used RJ45/Cat6) with A/B pins at the right side of the board (IN, marked with label "4").
+You should use one twisted pair ([picture source](https://www.mobilityhouse.com/media/productattachments/files/WallboxEnergy-Control_Lokales-Lastmanagement.pdf))

 - Configure the Wallbox via Jumpers according to this manual: https://github.com/steff393/wbec (see chapter, "Switch configuration of wallbox
 ")
 - Connect the wire with RS485/USB Adapter (A/B) which is plugged on your homeassistant hardware